Master of Social Work — Traditional Program

 This course will move the student from the conceptual understanding of research methods to the application of research methods in practice.
 Students will apply scientific methods for building knowledge for social work practice, use ethical standards for scientific inquiry, choose qualitative and quantitative research methodologies, research designs for developing knowledge and systematically evaluating social work practice and human service programs, and the critical review and utilization of research findings.
 This course will review the basics of statistical thinking, tools, and techniques students need to select, calculate, and interpret appropriate statistics applicable to common data analysis situations related to social work practice and policy.

-This course provides students with a comprehensive exploration of social work values and ethics, with a particular emphasis on their intersection with religious and spiritual values.
+This course provides students with a comprehensive exploration of social work values and ethics, with additional emphasis on their intersection with religious and spiritual values.
 Course content includes an examination of ethical issues as they apply to social work theory, research, policy, and practice with individuals, families, groups, organizations, and communities along with an exploration of the historical and contemporary relationships between social work ethics and religious belief.
 Students will acquire and practice the skills of ethical decision-making including values clarification, application of ethical theory, utilization of codes of ethics, and models of ethical analysis.
-Co- or Prerequisite: SWKG 500 Introduction to the Social Work Profession

-This course is designed to provide an opportunity for social work students to apply academic learning to professional social work practice under the supervision of a qualified and experienced social work practitioner.
-Social Work 577 bridges classroom learning and the practice of social work through faculty coordination of the field experience and facilitation of the seminar sessions.
-Social Work 577, Foundation Internship II, follows the successful completion of Social Work 575, Foundation Internship I, and is a required course for all students in the standard MSW program.
-It consists of a minimum of 240 hours of applied learning in an agency field setting and a 2-hour integrative seminar that meets weekly at the university.
-All students participating in field education must meet the entry-level competence required by their field agency.
-Academic course work will provide an increasing knowledge and skill base from which students serve individuals of all ages, families, groups and communities in various agency settings.
-Prerequisite: SWKG 576 Foundation Internship I Additional course fee required.
+This course follows the successful completion of SWKG 576, Generalist Practicum Seminar I, and is a required course for all students in the traditional MSW program.
+SWKG 577 bridges classroom learning and the practice of social work through faculty coordination of the practicum experience and facilitation of the seminar sessions.
+SWKG 577 is a required course for all students in the traditional MSW program.
+It consists of a minimum of 224 hours of applied learning in an agency setting including a 2-hour integrative seminar that meets weekly.
+All students participating in the MSW Field Education Program must meet the entry-level competence required by their practicum agency.
+Academic coursework will provide an increasing knowledge and skill base from which students serve individuals of all ages, families, groups, organizations, and communities in various agency settings.
+Prerequisite: SWKG 576 Generalist Practicum Seminar I

 Students apply the steps of the Generalist Intervention Model (engagement, assessment, planning, intervention, evaluation, and termination/transition) to create care management plans for individuals, families, and groups.
 Attention is paid to knowledge, skills, and values associated with planned change.
 Students discover and analyze developmental theories and apply these to the various life stages with special attention being given to human diversity and populations at risk.
 Students examine biological, psychological, spiritual, and social aspects of the human experience and explore how individuals and families are impacted by the various systems within which they live and work.
 Students apply knowledge and values of human behavior and the social environment in order to increase their capacity as a generalist social worker.
 Students strengthen personal and professional awareness as they perform and evaluate helping skills in the beginning, middle, and endings/transitions of planned change.
 This course is one of the two students take that will inform their capacity to intervene at micro, mezzo, and macro levels of social work practice.
-Co- or Prerequisite: SWKG 500 Introduction to the Social Work Profession
+Co- or Prerequisite: SWKG 533 Human Behavior in the Social Environment

 Complete the following: